Canada Life Centre: Combat sports

-On June 15, 2013, the arena hosted UFC 161.
+On June 15, 2013, the arena hosted UFC 161: Evans vs. Henderson, Manitoba's first UFC event.
+The UFC returned to the arena on December 16, 2017 for UFC on Fox: Lawler vs. dos Anjos.
+The UFC returned on April 18, 2026, hosting UFC Fight Night: Burns vs. Malott.

 In professional wrestling, it hosted a broadcast of WWE Raw on February 24, 2020, which was ultimately the final non-hockey event to be held at the arena before the implementation of COVID-19 pandemic restrictions.
 WWE SmackDown was broadcast from Canada Life Centre on September 30, 2022, as part of WWE's first shows in Canada since the beginning of the pandemic.

 On March 15, 2023, All Elite Wrestling (AEW) hosted a live broadcast of Dynamite and a taping of Rampage at Canada Life Centre, in its second-ever Canadian show.
 Prior to the event, AEW performer Chris Jericho—a long-time resident of Winnipeg—was honoured by Mayor of Winnipeg Scott Gillingham and Premier of Manitoba Heather Stefanson with a portion of Winnipeg’s Wordsworth Way being renamed Chris Jericho Way, and a Queen Elizabeth II Platinum Jubilee Medal.